eshinhw/quant-portfolio-visualizer/README.md

 - Stop Loss for Long Trade: Entry - 2.5%
 - Stop Loss for Short Trade: Entry + 2.5%

-### 4. Exit Rule: Counter Moving Averages Crossover
+### 4. Exit Rule: Counter Moving Averages Crossover (Continuous Trading)

-- If currently in long trade and bearish crossover occurs, exit the long trade.
+- If currently in long trade and bearish crossover occurs, exit the long trade and enter the short trade.
-- If currently in short trade and bullish crossover occurs, exit the short trade.
+- If currently in short trade and bullish crossover occurs, exit the short trade and enter the long trade.

 ## Overall Comments